marcusmcb/JS-Drum-Machine/README.md

 ### Using the drum machine:

-Simply press the corresponding letter keys on your keyboard to trigger the corresponding sounds.
+Simply press the letters on your keyboard to trigger the corresponding sounds.

 Enjoy!